bartekmp/osmosmjerka/README.md

 ## Planned features and fixes
 - Enhanced visual effects and animations
-- Add support for multiple words tables for more than one language
+- Add support for multiple phrases tables for more than one language
 - Integration with [Anki](https://apps.ankiweb.net/)
 - API optimization and potential load balancing
 - Code quality improvements and testing coverage